 The department provides financial aid to almost all its students for five years.
-Aid may come in the form of a scholarship that pays tuition or a stipend to help offset living expenses.
-Most students receive both.
-Financial aid is awarded on merit and holders of these awards are expected to carry out their responsibilities appropriately.
+The general policy is that students receive tuition waivers and a stipend to help offset living expenses for five years.
+Financial aid is awarded on merit, and holders of these awards are expected to carry out their responsibilities appropriately.
 If, in the judgment of the Clinical Section, a student is not meeting their responsibilities or is otherwise not showing merit, financial aid can be suspended temporarily or terminated permanently.

 Students who receive a stipend are expected to spend about 15 hours per week in service to the department.
 First-year and second-year students normally assist a faculty member with classroom work.
 Third- and fourth-year students normally teach a course or assist faculty members as research associates.
 Students funded through research grants may work more than 15 hours and may have slightly different stipends than other students, dependent on the grant award.